7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 `Search -> Virtual Network -> $Vnet (With Subnet, VMs, DNS, NSGs, etc configured)` in the `Private DNS Zone -> Virtual Network Link -> + Add - provide a Link name, Vnet`
  - Configure Scaling in the `Scaling` tab;
 	 - Policy - min/max number of instances; manual or autoscaling
-	 - Scale in - CPU threshold, decrease of instances
+	 - Scale Vertically - CPU threshold, decrease of instances
-	 - Scale out - CPU threshold, duration, increase of instances
+	 - Scale Horizonally - CPU threshold, duration, increase of instances
 	 - Scale-In policy - default, newest, oldest VMs

+Scale sets:
+- Update Domains -  is a group of nodes that are upgraded together
+- Fault Domains -  is a group of nodes that represent a physical unit of failure

 Size Scaling
 `Virtual Machines -> $VM -> Size -> Resize by select new size`